Drew Sutton

 Stephen Drew Sutton (born June 30, 1983) is an American former professional baseball infielder and outfielder.
-He played in Major League Baseball for the Cincinnati Reds, Cleveland Indians, Boston Red Sox, Tampa Bay Rays, and Pittsburgh Pirates.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Cleveland Indians, Boston Red Sox, Tampa Bay Rays, and Pittsburgh Pirates.

 Career

 Houston Astros

 Sutton is a graduate of Baylor University.
-He was drafted by the Houston Astros in the 15th round of the 2004 Major League Baseball Draft.
+He was drafted by the Houston Astros in the 15th round of the 2004 Major League Baseball draft.

 Cincinnati Reds

-He was acquired by the Cincinnati Reds for Jeff Keppinger during the 2009 Spring Training.
-He made his major-league debut for the Reds on July 2, 2009.
+Sutton was acquired by the Cincinnati Reds in exchange for Jeff Keppinger during 2009 Spring Training.
+He made his majorleague debut for the Reds on July 2, 2009.

 Cleveland Indians

 On August 6, 2010, Sutton was claimed off waivers by the Cleveland Indians.

 Sutton was outrighted by the Indians to the Triple-A Columbus Clippers on November 3, 2010.
 He refused his minor league assignment and subsequently filed for free agency.

 Boston Red Sox

-Sutton signed a minor league contract with the Boston Red Sox on November 22, 2010, and was called up on May 20, 2011.
+Sutton signed a minor league contract with the Boston Red Sox on November 22, 2010.
+On May 20, 2011, the Red Sox selected Sutton's contract, adding him to their active roster.